What’s the best way to save?

 So remember - the unique tax advantages of saving with Edvest 529 include the Wisconsin state income tax deduction, tax-deferred growth, and tax-free withdrawals for qualified educational expenses.

 Wisconsin taxpayers are eligible for a state income tax deduction for contributions to the Edvest 529 College Savings Plan.
-The maximum contribution deduction for the 2024 tax year is:
+The maximum deduction on contributions made to an Edvest 529 plan for the 2024 tax year is:

-• $5,000 per Beneficiary for a single filer or married couple filing a joint return; or
+• $5,000 per Beneficiary for single filers or married couples filing a joint return; or

-• $2,500 per Beneficiary for a married couple filing separately.
+• $2,500 per Beneficiary for married couples filing separate.